thaliproject/thali/DeveloperHandbook.md

 Welcome to Thali!
 So you want to learn more?
 Great!

 # Read!
 The first thing to do is read.
 Please start [here](ThaliAndCouch).
-You can probably skip most of the links except for [this one](ThaliAndIoT) which will drive all of our immediate work.
-With these two articles you should have the background you need to understand what we are up to.
+You can probably skip most of the links except for [this one](nodeondevices) and [this one](ThaliAndIoT) which will drive all of our immediate work.
+With these three articles you should have the background you need to understand what we are up to.

 # Sign up to follow us
 Please go [here](WaysToContribute) and subscribe to our blog, to our mailing list, bookmark our backlog webpage, etc.